Kai should fit the workflow you already run.

 The flexible middle layer matters.

-Not every buyer needs a marketplace-grade native install on day one.
-Many just need Kai to send the call outcome into the tools they already trust.
+You do not need a marketplace-grade native install to get value on day one.
+Kai sends call and lead outcomes straight into the tools you already trust.

 CRM and pipeline tools

-GoHighLevel, HubSpot, Salesforce, Airtable, and similar systems are where the call outcome usually needs to land once Kai has done the first layer of work.
+GoHighLevel, HubSpot, Salesforce, Airtable, and similar systems are where the call outcome lands once Kai has done the first layer of work.

 No-code workflow tools